MA FILM STUDIES (PART TIME)

 We also use formative assessments, which do not contribute to your overall mark, but prepare you for the assessments that do.
 These offer an excellent opportunity to test the knowledge you’ve learned in modules, gain specific feedback on your working practices, and strengthen the chances of better marks at the end of them.

-Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring and review of modules.
-Where this activity leads to significant change to a programme and modules, the University will endeavour to consult with affected students.
-The University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
-Availability of optional modules may be restricted owing to timetabling, lack of demand, or limited places.
-Where this is the case, you will be asked to make alternative module choices and you will be supported during this process.Assessment for Year 2
+(Credits: 40)Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
+Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
+It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
+In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
+Where this is the case, the University will inform students.

 Once you reach your second year in the MA programme, you’ll be moving towards even more independence in your assessment.
-From devising your own research questions for module-specific assessments to devising, developing and completing the extended research project of the dissertation, you will be assessed on your ability to work independently to collate and evaluate a range of materials.
+From devising your own research questions for module-specific assessments to devising, developing and completing the extended research project of the dissertation, you’ll be assessed on your ability to work independently to collate and evaluate a range of materials.

 Degree classification

-Bachelors degree - 2.1 or equivalentDegree subject
+UK Bachelors degree - 2.2 or equivalent

 -